Nim: Mathematical theory

 The only heap that is reduced is heap A, so the winning move is to reduce the size of heap A to 1 (by removing two objects).

 As a particular simple case, if there are only two heaps left, the strategy is to reduce the number of objects in the bigger heap to make the heaps equal.
-After that, no matter what move your opponent makes, you can make the same move on the other heap, guaranteeing that you take the last object.
+After that, no matter what move the opponent makes, the player can make the same move on the other heap, guaranteeing that they take the last object.

-When played as a misère game, Nim strategy is different only when the normal play move would leave only heaps of size one.
+When played as a misère game, nim strategy is different only when the normal play move would leave only heaps of size one.
 In that case, the correct move is to leave an odd number of heaps of size one (in normal play, the correct move would be to leave an even number of such heaps).

 These strategies for normal play and a misère game are the same until the number of heaps with at least two objects is exactly equal to one.
 At that point, the next player removes either all objects (or all but one) from the heap that has two or more, so no heaps will have more than one object (in other words, so all remaining heaps have exactly one object each), so the players are forced to alternate removing exactly one object until the game ends.
 In normal play, the player leaves an even number of non-zero heaps, so the same player takes last; in misère play, the player leaves an odd number of non-zero heaps, so the other player takes last.

 In a misère game with heaps of sizes three, four and five, the strategy would be applied like this: